HaiTranThanh203/learnAZURE/README.md

   * [x] All services are running on Azure Cloud infrastructure.
   * [x] Documentation is provided for setup, deployment, and authentication flow.

+🛠 Technical Challenges & Workarounds
+Issue: SSL/TLS Protocol Mismatch (EPROTO Error)
+During integration with the MindX Identity Server, the Backend encountered an EPROTO: wrong version number error during the server-to-server TLS handshake (/token endpoint).

+Root Cause: Incompatibility in SSL/TLS protocol versions/ciphers between the Node.js runtime on AKS and the destination server.

+Attempted Fixes: Downgrading Node.js to version 16, using NODE_TLS_REJECT_UNAUTHORIZED=0, and configuring specific TLS ciphers.

+Final Workaround: Implemented Mock Authentication.
+When MOCK_AUTH_ENABLED=true, the backend bypasses the external token exchange and generates a valid local JWT to allow testing of protected routes and application logic.
 <!-- end list -->

 ```